mediafly/extensions-documentation/extensions.md

 Overview
 ========

-Customers often wish to create rich, engaging content that include advanced UI effects, form entry, dynamic content, and more features that extend well beyond the limitations of PowerPoint or PDFs.
+Customers often wish to create rich, interactive content that include advanced UI effects, form entry, dynamic content, and more features that extend well beyond the limitations of PowerPoint or PDFs.
 With Mediafly Extensions and the Mediafly Platform, customers can create, release and control these packages.
 This document serves as documentation for how a customer can create an Extension and what best practices exist in their creation and maintenance.

 ----------